<?xml version="1.0" encoding="UTF-8"?>

 Department of Counselling Psychology&#13;

-Faculty of Applied and Behavioural Sciences&#13;
+Faculty of Applied Behavioural Sciences in Education&#13;

 </summary>